loicgelle/article-calculations/article.md

 When it comes to developing a calculation feature in your project, there is always this tricky part of specifying with your Product Owner **the formulas you need to get it right and accurate**.
 And you may not have the choice regarding the format of this specification, as your Product Owner can decide to give you an existing corporate spreadsheet and say: "there are the formulas, good luck with that".

 This is what happened to me in a Javascript-coded project of mine a few days ago.
-A quick look inside the spreadsheet convinced us that the feature we were about to implement was then of O(my god) complexity, and we were even impressed that such a mess managed to get the things done without errors.
+A quick look inside the spreadsheet convinced us that the feature we were about to implement was then of O(my god) complexity, and we were even impressed that such a mess managed to get everything done without errors.
 Finally a little bit of organization and analysis led us to a quite elegant solution, and we ended up with a fine and functional piece of code.

 Now it's your turn to get things right in a clean code, but no panic!
 I will explain to you how you can **turn your horrible Excel formulas into a functional calculation feature** with a little bit of reflexion.